GeoffreyHecht/paprika/README.md

 positional arguments:
   apk                    Path of the APK to analyze

-other arguments:
+required arguments:
-  -h, --help             show this help message and exit -a ANDROIDJARS, --androidJars ANDROIDJARS
+  -a ANDROIDJARS, --androidJars ANDROIDJARS
-                         REQUIRED - Path to android platforms jars -db DATABASE, --database DATABASE
+                         Path to android platforms jars -db DATABASE, --database DATABASE
-                         REQUIRED - Path to neo4J Database folder -n NAME, --name NAME   REQUIRED - Name of the application -p PACKAGE, --package PACKAGE
+                         Path to neo4J Database folder -p PACKAGE, --package PACKAGE
+                         Application main package
+  -n NAME, --name NAME   Name of the application

+optional arguments:
-                         REQUIRED - Application main package -k KEY, --key KEY      REQUIRED - sha256 of the apk used as identifier -dev DEVELOPER, --developer DEVELOPER
+  -h, --help             show this help message and exit -k KEY, --key KEY      sha256 of the apk used as identifier -dev DEVELOPER, --developer DEVELOPER
-                         Application developer
-  -cat CATEGORY, --category CATEGORY
+                         Application developer, defaults to "default-dev" -cat CATEGORY, --category CATEGORY
-                         Application category
-  -nd NBDOWNLOAD, --nbDownload NBDOWNLOAD
+                         Application category, defaults to "default-category" -nd NBDOWNLOAD, --nbDownload NBDOWNLOAD
-                         Numbers of downloads for the app -d DATE, --date DATE   Date of download
-  -r RATING, --rating RATING
+                         Numbers of downloads for the app, defaults to 0 -d DATE, --date DATE   Date of download, defaults to "2017-01-01 10:23:39.050315" -r RATING, --rating RATING
-                         application rating
-  -pr PRICE, --price PRICE
+                         Application rating, defaults to 1.0 -pr PRICE, --price PRICE
-                         Price of the application
-  -s SIZE, --size SIZE   Size of the application
-  -u UNSAFE, --unsafe UNSAFE
+                         Price of the application, defaults to Free -s SIZE, --size SIZE   Size of the application, defaults to 1 -u UNSAFE, --unsafe UNSAFE
                          Unsafe mode (no args checking) -vc VERSIONCODE, --versionCode VERSIONCODE
-                         Version Code of the application (extract from manifest) -vn VERSIONNAME, --versionName VERSIONNAME
+                         Version Code of the application (extract from manifest), empty by default -vn VERSIONNAME, --versionName VERSIONNAME
-                         Version Name of the application (extract from manifest) -tsdk TARGETSDKVERSION, --targetSdkVersion TARGETSDKVERSION
+                         Version Name of the application (extract from manifest), empty by default -tsdk TARGETSDKVERSION, --targetSdkVersion TARGETSDKVERSION
-                         Target SDK Version (extract from manifest) -sdk SDKVERSION, --sdkVersion SDKVERSION
+                         Target SDK Version (extract from manifest), empty by default -sdk SDKVERSION, --sdkVersion SDKVERSION
-                         sdk version (extract from manifest) -omp ONLYMAINPACKAGE, --onlyMainPackage ONLYMAINPACKAGE
+                         SDK version (extract from manifest), empty by default -omp, --onlyMainPackage
                          Analyze only the main package of the application
 ```